-• Severe Allergic Reactions Policy
+15. Severe Allergic Reactions Policy

-- Beachborough School is an inclusive community that aims to support pupils with allergies, ensuring they participate fully in all aspects of school life. - School recognises that allergy is a widespread and potentially serious condition.
-An allergic reaction including anaphylaxis occurs because the body's immune system reacts inappropriately in response to the presence of a substance that it perceives as a threat. - School is aware that pupils with allergies need access to their antihistamines and immediate access to their adrenaline if they have anaphylaxis to a known trigger. - All staff must be aware of how to manage a life threatening allergic reaction (Anaphylactic Shock).
-Staff training is provided annually at the September INSET. - A Medical Care Plan must be written in conjunction with the parents detailing the specific care to be given should the child have an Anaphylactic episode at School.
-All children with allergies will have a note recorded on the school iSAMs system for school staff to access as necessary.
+Beachborough School is an inclusive community that aims to support pupils with allergies, ensuring they participate fully in all aspects of school life.
+The school recognises that allergy is a widespread and potentially serious condition.
+An allergic reaction including anaphylaxis occurs because the body's immune system reacts inappropriately in response to the presence of a substance that it perceives as a threat.
+A systemic reaction means it affects several of the body systems at the same time - anaphylaxis is overwhelming and life threatening if left untreated.
+The school is aware that pupils with allergies need access to their antihistamines and immediate access to their Adrenaline Auto-Injectors (AAIs) if they have anaphylaxis to a known trigger.

+- All staff must be aware of how to manage a life-threatening allergic reaction (Anaphylactic Shock), and staff training is provided annually during one of the INSET days. - A Medical Care Plan must be written in conjunction with the parents detailing the specific care to be given should the child have an anaphylaxis at School.
+All children with allergies will have this recorded on the school iSAMs system for school staff to access as necessary.